DUAL-USE VENTURES INCUBATOR

-This incubator is funded through your awarded SBIR/STTR with MIT as a subcontractor or vendor.
+This incubator is funded through your awarded SBIR/STTR with MIT as a subcontractor.
 We guide you through the application process, and then, upon award, your startup participates in a non-resident, part-time incubator program throughout the period of performance of your federal contract.

 This program offers you and/or other members of your startup to: